This is an independent

 years

-With the help of the merchants and
+With the help of wine merchant Gene

 had a page for each store and

-restaurant, plus pages on how to get here and park.
-Nearly three years passed
+restaurant, plus pages on how to get here and where to park.

-history pages and had more than 100 pages.
-Other
+history pages: more than 100 pages.
+More than 10,000

 The middle years

-With the Coral Company's
+The Coral Company's

-website listing all the businesses
+website listed the businesses

-business and then deleted them.
+pages.
 Our community and history pages

 grew.